 All of the following standard marketing means do not require prior approval but should be reviewed by the sponsoring office, department, or advisor.

 Public events must be added to a department calendar or submitted to the calendar online.
 Public events include any event open to either the entire Mount community and/or the general public.
 If an event is cancelled, it should be updated as "cancelled" and not removed.
 If a request has been submitted through the online calendar please email the webmaster with updates.

 Press releases for campus events should be sent to firstname.lastname@example.org.

 Marketing materials should be submitted online at least two weeks prior to the event/promotion date

 Each slide may contain only one event promotional message and one call to action

 Only a limited number of slides are displayed at any given time - not all submitted slides will make the cut - slide content will be evaluated based on visual quality and effective marketing style, audience appeal, expected attendance, and number of slides in the queue at the time.

-Materials must be in .pdf or .jpeg format (all other forms will be rejected)
+Materials must be in .jpeg format (all other forms will be rejected)

 Materials must be designed in accordance with a widescreen16:9 aspect ratio (1920x1080px) and have a professionally polished appearance (Hint: create slides in PowerPoint – Under “themes’ select slide size 16x9.
-Once your slide is ready save as .jpeg or .pdf)
+Once your slide is ready save as .jpeg.)